Don't hope to get rid of books (Umberto Eco)

 19.99 €

-In order to define our worldview and make informed decisions that affect our lives, we need, among other things, to form our attitude towards expert statements and the results of scientific research.
-"Scientists lie and hide everything" or "scientists have proven it, so it is so"?
-Between these two extremes lies a vast field of ambiguity, and Stuart Ritchie's book helps us navigate it and find our position.
-Using stunning examples, Ritchie describes systemic problems in the public presentation of science and the structure of science itself, allowing us to critically rethink everything we have read, watched and listened to about science so far.
-But he does not take away our hope for progress - on the contrary, we learn a great deal about what is being done and what more can be done to build trust in the work of scientists on more secure and sustainable foundations.
+To define our worldview and make informed decisions that impact our lives, we need, among other things, to formulate our attitude toward expert opinions and the results of scientific research.
+"Scientists are lying and hiding everything," or "scientists have proven it, so it must be so"?
+Between these two extremes lies a vast field of ambiguity, and Stuart Ritchie's book helps us navigate it and find our own position.
+Using astonishing examples, Ritchie describes systemic problems in the public dissemination of scientific work and the structure of scientific activity itself, prompting us to critically rethink everything we've read, watched, and heard about science to date.
+However, this doesn't deprive us of hope for progress—on the contrary, we learn a great deal about what is being done and what more can be done to strengthen trust in the work of scientists on more reliable and sustainable foundations.

 See also: